 Once you find a race, it is time to get ready for it.
 Many races are short enough so the training burden is not one that you need to stress about too much.
 However, most kids will have a better time, be more confident, and will enjoy all the health benefits of training if they put some time and effort into getting ready for the race.

 For a child who is not highly active in other sports or fitness activities, the triathlon could be a perfect way to get the body moving and create a nice, weekly rhythm for fitness activities.
-In many cases, 20-30 minutes three to four times per week is all that is needed.
+In many cases, 20-30 minutes of activity three to four times per week is all that is needed.
 For a child who is already quite active, plays other sports, and tends to run and bike a lot, the training is a bit more about building the right skills and creating a few new habits.
 For many triathletes, the swim leg can be the most nerve-wracking.
 Have them get in the pool and do a few swims, working on their swim stroke.
 It is the plain old front crawl, the freestyle, that is the norm when it comes to triathlon swimming.
 If the race will be in a lake, find a beach and practice swimming along the swimming boundary to get the feel of swimming in open water.

 The bike leg is one that usually comes naturally to most kids, but the key will be getting them used to the distance.
 It is common for a kids’ triathlon to have a bike leg of 1 to 5 miles.
 Those distances are very doable for most children, the key is letting them train in a way that helps them get used to pacing themselves so they don’t run out of steam in the first quarter of the ride.
 Ride along with them, teaching them how to hold back so they will have enough energy to ride the entire race at a strong pace, rather than start fast and then fade.